EU widens trade row with new Boeing subsidy claim

 The EU said the Pacific coast state, historically the base for nearly all Boeing's plane manufacturing, broke global trade rules by offering tax incentives to persuade the company to manufacture its latest model, the 777X, there.

-The EU and United States have yet to resolve two parallel clashes involving mutual accusations of illegal subsidies for Boeing and its European rival Airbus, collectively the biggest and longest-running dispute in the WTO's history.
+The EU and United States have yet to resolve two parallel clashes involving mutual accusations of illegal subsidies for Boeing and its European rival Airbus (AIR.PA), collectively the biggest and longest-running dispute in the WTO's history.

 The U.S. Trade Representative's office (USTR) said the claims "lack any foundation" and showed the EU did not really want a constructive solution, while a Boeing spokesman said they were a diversion from "massive amounts of illegal launch aid" paid to Airbus.